NASA’s Hubble Telescope Reveals Striking Multi-Wavelength Galaxy

 • Infrared (IR): Penetrates dust clouds to reveal hidden structures and cooler components like molecular clouds and older stars.

 Combining these views is like looking through multiple colored lenses, each highlighting different aspects of the galaxy’s beauty and complexity.
+It’s hard not to get lost in these layers—each one reveals more about the cosmic dance that’s taking place so far away.

 Image Composition